 On the opposite end of the feeding spectrum: litter boxes!

-If you want to save space even further, there are a number of covered litter box choices (like this functional bench) that blend with your décor all the more.
+If you want to save space even further, there are a number of covered litter box choices (like this multi-functional solution) that blend with your décor all the more.
 No matter what your litter box looks like, keeping smells and litter inside the box where they belong is a city-living lifesaver.
 You’ll breathe easier for sure (and so will the city dwellers who share your hallway).
 Trust me.